||Don’t turn off

 The stopcock is usually located in the cupboard under the kitchen sink or where the service pipe comes into your home.
 A leak from a water tank or pipe could also damage the electrical wiring and even start a fire, so this is simply a must-do.

-Heating (except in winter!)
+The heating (except in winter!)

 Don’t forget to switch off your boiler as there’s little point getting your central heating and hot water to come on when you’re not home.
 However, if you’re jetting off during the deep winter months, it’s important to protect your pipes from freezing and bursting.